CATERGORY : French Classic Food

 We advise you to order the daily formula.
 Otherwise, we have enjoyed the following dishes :

 Parmentier de Veau : which is veal with mashed potatoes, salad and roasted bread.

 Saumon Poêlé : which is fried salmon with rice, and vegetables.

 Assiette aux Deux Viandes: which is a mixture of dried ham, cooked beef, minced meat with vegetables and taboulet.

 Chez Prune is a grunge and old café with high ceilings and soft light.
 The population is very local.
-In the evening and on Sunday, the café is crowded of young Bobo from the neighbor.
-It may be a bit squeezed and noisy on one hand, on the other hand, very typical, very warm as a typical Paris' café.
+In the evening and on Sunday, the café is crowded with young Bobo from the neighborhood.
+It may be a bit packed and noisy, but it's always as cozy as a typical Paris café.

-The café-restaurant Chez Prune is a good address for your lunch break during your visit of Canal Saint-Martin and a good opportunity to experience local evening and weekend's life of Parisian.
+The café-restaurant Chez Prune is a good choice for your lunch break during your visit to Canal Saint-Martin and a good opportunity to experience the life of a local Parisian.